Process and methods

 The title of the guideline (as given in the scope) should accurately reflect the content of the scope.
-Occasionally, it may be necessary when preparing the scope to seek clarification from the commissioning body (see section 1.3) on the referral (for example, to clarify how the NICE guideline will add value in relation to existing non‑NICE guidance or to specify the boundaries and the extent of the work).
+Occasionally, it may be necessary when preparing the scope to seek clarification from the commissioning body (see the section on choice of guideline topics in the introduction chapter) on the referral (for example, to clarify how the NICE guideline will add value in relation to existing non‑NICE guidance or to specify the boundaries and the extent of the work).

 When a guideline is being updated or replaced, the scope of the existing guideline may be used unchanged, the scope of the existing guideline may be modified or a new scope developed.
 The scope lists which sections will be updated, and any that will be removed, for example, because they are now covered by other NICE guidance or by legislation or other sources of advice, or are no longer current practice.

 The draft scope is prepared by the developer or by a team at NICE, with other input depending on the guideline topic.
-Topic‑specific expertise may be provided by members of the committee (if early appointment is appropriate) and the topic adviser if there is one (see section 3.4).
+Topic‑specific expertise may be provided by members of the committee (if early appointment is appropriate) and the topic adviser if there is one (see the section on topic-specific committees in the chapter on decision-making committees).
 Lay expertise may be provided by 1 or more lay people recruited specifically to support scope development, or 1 or more lay members of the committee if early recruitment is appropriate.